★ OPPORTUNITY FOR CHOIRS ★

-It was a delight to collaborate with my sister, Jackie Bell, artist and story-teller!
-Jackie created the story and illustrations, and narrated the story.
-My job was to figure out how to create a soundtrack with narration, music, and a few sound effects inside the drawer!
+It was a delight to collaborate with my sister, Jackie Bell, an artist and story-teller!
+Jackie created the story and illustrations and narrated the story.
+My job was to figure out how to create a soundtrack with narration, music, and a few sound effects to fit inside the drawer!

 The exhibit is open to the public from January to June 2022.
 Details can be found at: https://www.loft112.org/

-Current commissioned project: "Covid Corvid vs. Riles & Me", using digitally sampled instruments and environmental sounds.
+I’m working on my current commissioned project, “Covid Corvid vs. Riles & Me“, using digitally sampled instruments and environmental sounds.

-Story and illustrations by Jacqueline E. Bell.
-Commissioned for the "Boxed Stories" exhibit at Loft 112.
+The story and illustrations were created by Jacqueline E. Bell, commissioned for the “Boxed Stories” exhibit at Loft 112.
 Watch for the opening of the exhibit early in 2022!

 I’ve just finished a short movement of a new orchestral suite!
 Spitfire Audio issued a challenge to composers to create a new soundtrack for a one-and-a-half minute video.
 “Mists to Torrents” was born to meet that challenge.